Raimondo di Sangro: Publishing

 The Prince spoke several European languages, as well as Arabic and Hebrew.
 After returning to Naples he set up a printing press in the basement of his house where he printed both his own works and those of others, some of which he translated himself.
 As some of these were censored by the ecclesiastical authorities he also wrote anonymously.
-Some of his publications were clearly influenced by Freemasonry, and he communicated with fellow masons such as the Scot Andrew Michael Ramsay, whose Voyages of Cyrus he translated and published, and the English poet Alexander Pope, whose Rape of the Lock he translated and published (although, due to condemnations by the Jesuits, he had to deny these activities).
+Some of his publications were clearly influenced by Freemasonry, and he communicated with fellow masons such as the Scot Andrew Michael Ramsay, whose Travels of Cyrus he translated and published, and the English poet Alexander Pope, whose Rape of the Lock he translated and published (although, due to condemnations by the Jesuits, he had to deny these activities).
 He was head of the Neapolitan masonic lodge until he was excommunicated by the Church, making an enemy of the Neapolitan cardinal Giuseppe Spinelli.
 The excommunication was later revoked by Pope Benedict XIV, probably on account of the influence of the di Sangro family.

-Whilst in Naples, he forged a friendship with Fortunato-Bartolommeo de Félice, 2nd Count di Panzutti, who had been appointed chair of experimental physics and mathematics at Naples University by Celestino Galiani and later set up the famous publishing press at Yverdon in 1762.
+While in Naples, he forged a friendship with Fortunato-Bartolommeo de Félice, 2nd Count di Panzutti, who had been appointed chair of experimental physics and mathematics at Naples University by Celestino Galiani and later set up the famous publishing press at Yverdon in 1762.
 Together the Prince and the Count translated the physicist John Arbuthnot's works from Latin.

 Rumours

 Many legends grew up around his alchemical activities: that he could create blood out of nothing, that he could replicate the liquefaction of blood of San Gennaro, that he had people killed so that he could use their bones and skin for experiments.
 The Sansevero Chapel was said to have been constructed on an old temple of Isis, and di Sangro was said to have been a Rosicrucian.
 To justify this, locals pointed to a massive Statue of the God of the Nile, located just around the corner from his home.

+Raimondo di Sangro is also rumored to have initiatied the alchemist Cagliostro, into the Egyptian Rite in Naples, around 1767.

 To add to the sense of dread, di Sangro's family home in Naples, the Palazzo Sansevero, was the scene of a brutal murder at the end of the 16th century, when the composer Carlo Gesualdo caught his wife and her lover in flagrante delicto, and hacked them to death in their bed.